Slate Creek Farms

 We test yearly for CAE, CL, and Johne's.
-All of our herd including non-registered goats were Negative in May 2017.
+All of our herd including non-registered goats were Negative in May 2017, August 2018, Fall 2019.

 We handle our goats daily.
 They get lots of socialization with the kids (human that is)!

 We owe credit to B B Goats.
-They were great to talk with and took the time to answer our questions while at the State Fair.
-They have been very helpful along our journey.
+They were great to talk with and took the time to answer our questions while at the State Fair back in 2016.

-The past two years have flown.
+The past few years have flown.
 We continue to add to our herd.
-We added a couple of girls from Colorado.
-Baumgartner Acres Hope made the journey first followed by Tink (Wonderstone Mama's Dolled Up).
-A big thanks to Laura at Wonderstone Nigerians and Laura at Baumgartner Acres for giving us the opportunity give these girls a new home.
+In 2017 we added Tink (Wonderstone Mama's Dolled Up).
+A big thanks to Laura at Wonderstone Nigerians for giving us the opportunity give this sweetheart a new home.